imranzaheer612/memories-app/README.md

 Tools used build the project are listed here.

-- Material UI & SCSS.
+- Frontend React, Material UI & SCSS.
 - Backend (Node, Express, MongoDB, Firebase, Multer).
+- JWT Authentication
 - Heroku for Deployment
 - Firebase is used as middleware for uploading images.
-- Viewport image rendering applied.

 ## Overview